zbxzc35/bid-racer/README.md

 Requirements:

+User account on rackspace.

-You need to install vagrant 1.7 version or above for the vagrant file to work.
+Vagrant 1.7 version or above to run the vagrant file.